God Fires Man: Life Like

 In January 2009, God Fires Man finished their second album titled Life Like for a June 26, 2009 release.
 Life Like was produced by Alex Newport (who had engineered and mixed records for At The Drive In, Mars Volta, Death Cab for Cutie, and The Melvins), and released on Arctic Rodeo Recordings (EU/JP).
 Swimming against the current of music conformity, Life Like was originally released on vinyl LP format.
 On September 22, 2009, Life Like became available for purchase on iTunes.
 In October and November 2009, God Fires Man toured in Germany with the Picture Books, which was the band's first time as a headliner.
 The tour kicked of in Dortmund, where God Fires Man played at the 20th anniversary show for the music magazine Visions.
 Playing the support slot for the Donots and Fire in the Attic, portions of this performance were televised on the German music show Rockpalast.
 At the end of the year, iTunes named Life Like as one of the best rock albums of the year in their “iTunes Rewind 2009”.

 Upon returning from Germany, God Fires Man went on permanent hiatus.
 In March 2010, the band play two shows supporting their good friends Rival Schools.

 Past Shrugs (2005-2009)

-Past Shrugs is a compilation album featuring God Fires Man songs from 2005-2009 that were not released on either of the band's two full-length studio albums.
+Past Shrugs is a compilation album featuring God Fires Man songs from 2005 to 2009 that were not released on either of the band's two full-length studio albums.
 Past Shrugs features songs from the band's 2007 Dark EP, bonus tracks found on versions of Life Like, along with four songs never released, including "There's Nothing Left to Underachieve," which was recorded with Brian Virtue in Nashville, TN on a day off while on tour with Filter.
 The album was released to iTunes in May 2010.